 New studies are looking into why those who test negative for celiac still benefit from a gluten-free diet.
 Gluten sensitivities are now well recognized by medical professionals because of the inflammation in the body that is connected to the consumption of wheat.

-Unfortunately, there is no way to test for gluten sensitivity.
 Interestingly, recent studies are investigating the impact of natural pesticides that are part of wheat’s DNA, amylase-trypsin inhibitors (ATI Proteins) on people.
 Are natural pesticides the potential cause for these unexplained gluten sensitivities?
 Dr. Amy Burkhart’s article, Pesticides in Wheat: Their Connection To Gluten Sensitivities, explores this question.

 Nevertheless, if gluten or potentially ATI proteins contribute to your inflammation, here are a few alternative products to use during the time you decide to eliminate gluten.